apollo-mapping/ap-tilezen-mapbox-styles/README.md

     resourceUrl: "https://s3-us-west-1.amazonaws.com/osm-vector-tiles-apollomapping",
     // localization type to use for certain labels.
 Pass inn ISO 639-1 two-letter language code
     // ie "en" which turns {name} into {name:en} and defaults to {name} if nothing is passed in.
-    // only used for country, region, ocean and sea labels as localization properties did not work with others
+    // Only used for major and minort city, country, region, ocean and sea labels.
     localization: "en"
 });